US bank regulator grilled over ‘toxic culture’ at agency

-US lawmakers attacked the head of a top financial regulator for a second consecutive day on Thursday over his agency’s failure to deal with workplace misconduct, including discrimination and sexual harassment.
+US lawmakers attacked the head of a top financial regulator for a second consecutive day on Thursday over accusations his agency failed to deal with workplace misconduct, including reports of discrimination and sexual harassment.

 Republicans on the Senate Banking Committee called on Federal Deposit Insurance Corporation (FDIC) chair Martin Gruenberg to step down after an independent report found that the agency, set up to protect bank deposits, had failed to tackle workplace misconduct issues going back years.

-Gruenberg has led the FDIC on and off for more than a decade since 2005, under both Republican and Democrat presidents, and was recently reappointed to the top job at the regulator by Joe Biden.
+Gruenberg has led the FDIC on and off since 2005, under both Republican and Democratic presidents, and was recently reappointed to the regulator’s top job by Joe Biden.

 “You should resign,” Republican Senator Tim Scott told Gruenberg.
 “Your employees do not have confidence in you.”